2018-2019 Wildlife Management Area (WMA) Regulations

 All terrain vehicles are not allowed on any Heritage Preserve Reg.
 123-203 D.1.

-6.3 It is unlawful to obstruct travel routes on WMA lands.
+6.3 – A person may not obstruct, or cause to be obstructed travel routes on WMA lands.

 Visible Color Clothing

-7.1 On WMA lands during any gun and muzzleloader hunting season for deer, bear and hogs, all hunters, including small game hunters, must wear either a hat, coat, or vest of solid visible international orange, except hunters for dove, turkey, ducks, geese and other migratory birds are exempt from this requirement while hunting for those species.
+7.1 – On WMA lands during any gun and muzzleloader hunting season for deer, bear and hogs, all hunters, including small game hunters, must wear either a hat, coat, or vest of solid visible international orange.
+Archery hunters during archery only deer seasons and hunters for dove, turkey, ducks, geese and other migratory birds (including crows) are exempt from this requirement while hunting for those species.